Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

 dmpstore: No matching variables found.
 Guid 150CAB53-AD47-4385-B5DD-BCFC76BACAF0
 ```

-So out PCDs didn't create any variables.
+So our PCDs didn't create any EFI variables.

 Let's execute our `PCDLesson.efi` application that right now only use `PcdGet*` functions:
 ```